 *This date in 1840 celebrates the birth of Mary Elizabeth Bowser.
 She was a Black undercover agent during the American Civil War.

 During the Civil War, Bowser served as a spy for Ulysses S. Grant.
-She operated as a servant in the home of Confederate President, Jefferson Davis where she gathered important military information to pass on to the Grant administration.
-To avoid suspicion, she pretended she was crazy and went by the nickname, "Crazy Bet."
-While acting this way, she nursed Union soldiers and later housed Union soldiers who escaped from prison in her own home.
-While the soldiers were there they told her information overheard from their Confederate captors; she wrote the information in cipher code and passed it on through the Union lines to Grant and other officers.
+She operated as a servant in the home of Confederate President Jefferson Davis, where she gathered important military information to pass on to the Grant administration.
+To avoid suspicion, she pretended she was crazy and went by the nickname "Crazy Bet."
+While acting this way, she nursed Union soldiers and later housed Union soldiers who escaped prison in her own home.
+While the soldiers were there, they told her information overheard from their Confederate captors; she wrote the information in cipher code and passed it on through the Union lines to Grant and other officers.

 Bowser recorded the details of her espionage in a diary; this diary is now owned by a Black family who will not release it.
-Her date and place of death is unknown.
+Her date and place of death are unknown.